Exploiting fermion number in factorized decompositions of the electronic structure Hamiltonian: Numerical results

 \subsection{Trotter error comparison}

 We have numerically evaluated the Trotter error bounds derived in \sec{DecompsAndBounds} for 2D uniform electron gas systems with up to 49 electrons in 512 plane wave dual spin-orbitals.
-These calculations were performed as outlined in \append{ComputationDetails}, with the help of subroutines present in OpenFermion~\cite{mcclean2020openfermion}, an electronic structure package for quantum computational chemistry. \\
+These calculations were performed as outlined in \append{ComputationDetails}, with the help of subroutines present in OpenFermion~\cite{mcclean2020openfermion}, an electronic structure package for quantum computational chemistry\footnote{In Figs. 1 \& 2 we have corrected a small error from the published version of this manuscript, which results in a reduction of the plotted spectral decomposition bounds by a small amount.}. \\

 In \fig{FixedOrbs} we plot the first ($W_1$) and second ($W_2$) order commutator bounds for the Hamiltonian decompositions discussed in this work.
 We consider a simulation cell resolved with 200 spin-orbitals, and vary the number of electrons in the cell.
 The Wigner-Seitz radius is set to $r_s=5$.
 We fix the electron density, such that the volume of the simulation cell increases proportionally with the number of electrons considered.
 As the cell volume increases, the Hamiltonian coefficients decrease in magnitude.
 This effect will contribute to a reduction of the commutator bound.
 However, increasing the number of electrons in the system also increases the number of eigenvalues considered when taking the fermionic seminorm of the relevant free-fermionic coefficient matrices.
 This effect increases the commutator bound.
 The competition between these effects can lead to non-trivial behaviour as the number of electrons is varied -- this is particularly evident for the spectral and cosine decomposition bounds.
 These are the decompositions that maximally exploit the fermionic seminorm, leading to their improved behaviour in the low-filling regime.
 In contrast, the Pauli and Fermionic commutator bounds receive no benefit from decreasing fermion number $\eta$.
 However, we see that these bounds, as well as our Cholesky bound (which only makes partial use of the fermionic seminorm) perform well close to half-filling, due to their sensitive dependence on the Hamiltonian coefficients.
 Although it is masked by the log-scale used in the plots, we observe that for a fixed number of spin-orbitals $||T|| \propto 1/\eta$ and $||V||_{\mathrm{max}} \in \mathcal{O}(1)$, so the first-order SHC bound is proportional to $\eta$, and the second-order SHC bound is proportional to $\eta^2$.
 While the SHC bound exploits the fermionic seminorm, it does not fully exploit the reduction in Hamiltonian coefficient magnitudes at high-filling fractions. \\